PierreDesbruns/password_manager/README.md

 Author: Pierre Desbruns

 ## Install
 This password manager is still under beta development.
-Releases will be made available at next development stage (release candidate).
+Pre-releases will be made available at next development stage (release candidate).

 ## Build from source
 This project has been built on Windows from [Qt Creator IDE](https://www.qt.io/product/development-tools) using [MinGW](https://sourceforge.net/projects/mingw/) and [CMake](https://cmake.org/).
 With these tools, here are the different steps to build the application: